hamishgibbs/yui/README.md

 yui start
 ```

-Add your first tasks by typing in the command line and press `enter`.
+Add your first task by typing in the command line and pressing `enter`.

-#### Interface
+#### Usage

-`YUI` implements a flat to-do list with limited navigation commands.
+`YUI` implements an intentionally limited to-do list interface.

-The goal of the library is speed and ease of navigation.
+The goal of the library is speed and ease of navigation while keeping tasks small.

-The core concept implemented by `YUI` is the `task` which has a creation time: `ctime` and `task` string describing the task.
+The basic concept implemented by `YUI` is the `task` which has a creation time: `ctime` and `task` string describing the task.

 Tasks are divided in two categories: "All tasks" and "Sprint tasks".
 A "sprint" is a collection of tasks that will be completed in a single "effort" (for example, in a day).
-The concept of a "sprint" is stolen from agile software development, where a "sprint" typically lasts 30 days.
+The concept of a "sprint" has been stolen from agile software development, where a "sprint" typically lasts longer.

-#### Task operations

-Tasks can be "sprinted", "unsprinted", "completed", "deleted".
+Tasks can be "sprinted", "unsprinted", "completed", or "deleted".

+**Navigation**

+`up` and `down` arrows - Navigate the task list.
 `ctrl + S` - "sprinting" a task labels it as a part of the current sprint.
 `ctrl + S` - "unsprinting" a task removes it from the current sprint.
 `ctrl + X` - "completing" a task removes it from the task list and marks it as completed.
 `ctrl + O` - "deleting" a task deletes it from the task list.

-`up` and `down` arrows - Navigate the task list.
+**Other commands**

 `ctrl + A` - toggles "All tasks" and "Sprint tasks".
+`ctrl + 1` - advances a task to the top of the task list.

+*Tasks that have been completed or deleted cannot be restored.*

 #### Recommended use